Council Tax Energy Rebate - Exceptional Discretionary Scheme

 - people living in Houses of Multiple Occupation

 - and people living in other accommodation who pay the energy bills but have their Council Tax paid by their landlord.

-Grants are also available for people who do not meet the other criteria but are experiencing exceptional financial hardship.
-All grants are subject to criteria.
-Applications will close on 31 October 2022 or sooner if all of the money has been paid out.
+Grants were also available for people who do not meet the other criteria but are experiencing exceptional financial hardship.
+All grants were subject to criteria.
+Applications closed on 31 October 2022.

 For details of the Discretionary Scheme for households in Council Tax bands E-H in the Local Council Tax Reduction Scheme (LCTRS) and the Severe Mental Impairment exemption scheme, and bands F-H for the Disabled Band Reduction scheme, please see our Council Tax Energy Rebate page.